XinArkh/color-transfer/README.md

 # Note

 In some implementations, `cv2.cvtColor()` and `cv2.COLOR_BGR2LAB` are used to simplify the color space conversion.
-This does works, but be aware that `OpenCV` has additionally done a rescale here to remap the channel values to be in [0, 255], instead of keeping the original ℓαβ channel values.
+This does work, but be aware that `OpenCV` has additionally done a rescale here to remap the channel values to be in [0, 255], instead of keeping the original ℓαβ channel values.

 # References